 Sunflower Seed Heads

-There are a myriad of sunflower varieties to choose from that are suitable for growing either as ornamentals or for edible seed harvest.
-Traditional sunflowers grow to a height of about 5 plus feet and are typically a sunny yellow, but modern hybrids come in dwarf varieties (1-2 feet) and a wide range of yellows, burgundies, reds, bronzes and browns.
+There is a myriad of sunflower varieties to choose from that are suitable for growing either as ornamentals or for edible seed harvest.
+Traditional sunflowers grow to a height of about 5 plus feet (1.5 m.) and are typically a sunny yellow, but modern hybrids come in dwarf varieties of 1 to 2 feet (31-61 cm.) and a wide range of yellows, burgundies, reds, bronzes, and browns.